homebridge/homebridge-config-ui-x/README.md

 </span>

-**Homebridge UI** is a web based management tool for [Homebridge](https://github.com/homebridge/homebridge) that allows you to manage all aspects of your Homebridge setup.
+**Homebridge UI** is a web-based management tool for [Homebridge](https://github.com/homebridge/homebridge) that allows you to manage all aspects of your Homebridge setup.

 - Install and configure Homebridge plugins
 - Edit the Homebridge `config.json` with advanced JSON syntax checking and structure validation
-- Visual configuration for over 450 plugins (no manual config.json editing required)
+- Visual configuration for over 500 plugins (no manual config.json editing required)
 - Monitor your Homebridge server via a fully customisable widget-based dashboard
 - View the Homebridge logs
 - View and control Homebridge accessories
 - Restart Homebridge
-- Backup and Restore your Homebridge instance
+- Back up and Restore your Homebridge instance
 - Set up and manage your Homebridge plugins as [child bridges](https://github.com/homebridge/homebridge/wiki/Child-Bridges)
 - and more...

-Homebridge UI also provides a tool called [`hb-service`](https://github.com/homebridge/homebridge-config-ui-x/wiki/Homebridge-Service-Command) which makes it easy to set up Homebridge as a service on Linux/Raspbian, macOS and Windows 10.
+Homebridge UI also provides a tool called [`hb-service`](https://github.com/homebridge/homebridge-config-ui-x/wiki/Homebridge-Service-Command) which makes it easy to set up Homebridge as a service on Linux/Raspbian, macOS, FreeBSD and Windows.

 ## Installation Instructions